 The museum holds workshops and festivals all year

 How to Get There

 The Omiya Bonsai Art Museum is within 50 minutes from Shinjuku Station.

 From Shinjuku, take the Saikyo Line or Shonan-Shinjuku Line to Omiya Station.
 Transfer to the Tobu Urban Park Line and go two stops to Omiya Koen Station.
-The museum is a three-minute walk from the station.
+The museum is a ten-minute walk from the station.

 A town dedicated to the art of greenery

 The museum is located in an area known as Bonsai Village dating back to 1925, when many bonsai growers moved out of Tokyo after the Great Kanto Earthquake.
 The surrounding gardens are also beautiful.
 The Omiya Bonsai Art Museum has over 120 bonsai masterpieces along with woodblock prints and historic artworks themed around bonsai culture.

 Bonsai works are never finished.
 As they grow, they change.
 All the works of art at the Omiya Bonsai Art Museum are works in progress, and you can learn how they are shaped and pruned during their growth.

 The Omiya Bonsai Art Museum offers seasonal exhibitions throughout the year.
 It is also a storehouse of information related to the art form's history and culture, as well as being a community hub for bonsai-related workshops, festivals, and exhibits.

 Since each nursery is privately owned, the village has a friendly, family-oriented atmosphere.
 The owners can often be seen hard at work as you wander by.
 Most are happy to answer questions—some in English—though some places prohibit photography.
 In addition to the trees, other types of traditional artworks and artifacts are often on display.